comp426-2023-spring/a02-functions-leharris3/README.md

 1. The package should be installable using NPM (i.e., `npm link` should install it on the runner).
 2. Invoking `galosh.js` on the command line after running `npm link` should run the app.
 3. `galosh.js -h` should echo the help message (see below) onto STDOUT and exit 0.
 4. `galosh.js -j` should echo the JSON that your app ingested from Open-Meteo onto STDOUT and exit 0.
-If you do not pass further parameters, this should return an error from the API.
-There should be no default input for the location variables.
 5. All of the options in the help message below should work.
 6. If the daily precipitation hours in the JSON for the day you are targeting is not 0, log "You might need your galoshes " onto STDOUT.
 If the value is zero, then log "You will not need your galoshes " onto STDOUT.
 7. If `-d 0` then log "today." onto STDOUT.
 If `-d [2-6]` then log "in NUMBER days." onto STDOUT.
 If `-d 1` or there is no `-d` specified, then log "tomorrow." onto STDOUT.